Bicycle road rules and safety

 Bicycle storage areas

 A bicycle storage area is a section of the road, close to an intersection with traffic lights, where you can wait (for the traffic lights to change) in front of the stopped motor vehicles.
 They are usually painted green with white bicycle symbols.
-Cyclists and motorcycle riders are allowed to cross the first stop line to enter the bicycle storage area but must stop at the second stop line at a red traffic light.
+Bicycle riders and motorcycle riders are allowed to cross the first stop line to enter the bicycle storage area but must stop at the second stop line at a red traffic light.
 Motor vehicles, other than motorcycles, must stop at the first stop line.

 Bicycle riders are not required to enter a bicycle storage area from a bicycle lane.